Correctional Officer at FCI Dublin Charged for Abusive Sexual Contact with Female Inmate

-OAKLAND – Enrique Chavez appeared yesterday in federal court to face an indictment charging him with two counts of abusive sexual contact against a prison inmate at the Federal Correctional Institute Dublin (FCI Dublin).
+Enrique Chavez appeared Tuesday in federal court to face a federal indictment charging him with two counts of abusive sexual contact against a prison inmate at the Federal Correctional Institute Dublin (FCI Dublin).

 “Above all else, the Bureau of Prisons is charged with providing safe and humane treatment of all who are in their custody,” said Deputy Attorney General Lisa O. Monaco.
 “As this case makes clear, the Department of Justice is committed to holding BOP personnel accountable, including through criminal charges, when they fail to uphold their responsibility.
 Staff misconduct, at any level, will not be tolerated, and our efforts to root it out are far from over.”

-“Correctional officers have a trusted responsibility to protect those under their authority,” said United States Attorney Stephanie M. Hinds.
+“Correctional officers have a trusted responsibility to protect those under their authority,” said U.S. Attorney Stephanie M. Hinds for the Northern District of California.
 “Sexually abusing inmates is a betrayal of that responsibility and undermines a just penal system.
 My office is committed to pursuing charges against anyone – including federal employees – who abuse the public’s trust in violation of federal law.”

 “Holding a position of power comes with great responsibility.
-Chavez made a decision to abuse his authority and victimize inmates he was responsible for overseeing,” said FBI Special Agent in Charge Craig D. Fair.
+Chavez made a decision to abuse his authority and victimize inmates he was responsible for overseeing,” said Special Agent in Charge Craig D. Fair of the FBI.
 “Let this send a clear message that the FBI will investigate and hold accountable any and every individual who commits an act like this, regardless of your title or authority.”

 Chavez was arrested in Arizona on Sunday, March 20.
-His initial court appearance occurred Tuesday, March 22, in United States District Court in Tucson, Arizona, where he is being held pending transfer to the United States District Court in Oakland to face these charges.
+His initial court appearance occurred Tuesday, March 22, in U.S. District Court in Arizona, where he is being held pending transfer to the U.S. District Court in Oakland to face these charges.

 The charges contained in the indictment are allegations.
 As in any criminal case, the defendant is presumed innocent unless and until proven guilty in a court of law.

-Deputy Attorney General Lisa O. Monaco for the U.S. Department of Justice, U.S. Attorney Stephanie M. Hinds for the Northern District of California, Department of Justice Inspector General Michael E. Horowitz, and Federal Bureau of Investigation Special Agent in Charge Craig D. Fair made the announcement.
+Deputy Attorney General Monaco for the U.S. Department of Justice, U.S. Attorney Hinds for the Northern District of California, Department of Justice Inspector General Horowitz and FBI Special Agent in Charge Fair made the announcement.

-Assistant U.S. Attorneys Mohit Gourisaria, Molly K. Priedeman, and Andrew Paulson are prosecuting the case with the assistance of Kay Konopaske and Leeya Kekona.
-The prosecution is the result of an investigation by the Department of Justice Office of the Inspector General and the Federal Bureau of Investigation.
+Assistant U.S. Attorneys Mohit Gourisaria, Molly K. Priedeman and Andrew Paulson are prosecuting the case with the assistance of Kay Konopaske and Leeya Kekona.
+The prosecution is the result of an investigation by the Department of Justice Office of the Inspector General and the FBI.